twinnydotdev/twinny/README.md

 - Code solution block copying
 - Workspace embeddings for context-aware assistance
 - Symmetry network integration for P2P AI inference
-- **Easy Onboarding**: A new setup guide in the settings to test your Ollama connection.
-- **Provider Testing**: Test your configured AI providers directly from the provider settings page.

 ### Workspace Embeddings
 Twinny uses workspace embeddings to provide context-aware AI assistance, improving the relevance of suggestions.